furious-programming/TreeStructInfo/README.md

 ref attr Name "Value"
 ```

-The definition of the referencing attribute must be located outside the main body of the tree and outside the body of the referencing child node.
+The definition of the referenced attribute must be located outside the main body of the tree and outside the body of the referenced child node.

 Example: